Ahmedl-Be/CRUD-API/README.md

-# Simple API CRUD Operations using Express and Express-validator
+# CRUD API with User Registration and Authentication

-This repository contains a simple API that demonstrates CRUD (Create, Read, Update, Delete) operations using the Express framework and the Express-validator library.
+This repository contains a CRUD (Create, Read, Update, Delete) API for user management, including user registration and authentication.
+It also features role-based permissions where some users have the ability to access and manipulate user data and create/delete courses, while others have different specific permissions.

-It serves as a starting point for building RESTful APIs with basic validation and error handling.
+The project is built using Node.js and Express.js for the backend, with MongoDB as the database.
+Various npm packages are used to enhance the functionality of the application, such as bcryptjs for password hashing, jsonwebtoken for authentication, mongoose for database modeling, express-validator for request validation, multer for handling file uploads, and more.

 ## Features